-They argue that canines were once wild animals and are carnivores 'designed' to scavenge and thrive on a meat diet; they need animal protein.
+They argue that canines were once wild animals and are carnivores 'designed' to scavenge and thrive on a meat diet.
+They believe dogs need to eat animal protein.

-Whilst proteins can be found in vegetables, they're not animal proteins, and are insufficient for a dog's needs.
+Whilst proteins can be found in vegetables, they're not animal proteins and claim that they're insufficient for a dog's needs.

 Dogs need meat in their diet to produce vitamin D and essential amino acids.
 Their body can provide many of these amino acids naturally, but there are others needed that simply can't be found in a vegetarian diet and must be taken from meat.

 A deficiency of amino acids can lead to heart problems and can affect the reproductive process.